robarnoldio/robarnold.me/_posts/2017-03-27-making-soap.md

 | water | 12.2 oz. |
 | fragrance oil | 1 oz. |

 I do "cold process" soap making.
-I'm not providing heat to the process, so saponification happens more slowly.
+I'm not providing heat to the process, so saponification happens relatively slowly.
 This affords me time to work with the ingredients and gives a smoother textured bar of soap than hot process.

 I use five pound yogurt tubs to mix my oils in.
 The coconut oil and lard are